-Once you submit all the documents, it may take 4-6 weeks for the authorities to process them and send you an acknowledgment by post.
-Only after you receive the acknowledgment can you start your lessons.
+Once you submit all the documents, it may take 4-6 weeks for the authorities to process them and send you an acknowledgement by post.
+Only after you receive the acknowledgement can you start your lessons.

 Give time to yourself to learn the theory well and practice the questions.
 Classroom lessons, and home learning with the app, book, etc., are time-consuming and require focus.
 The preparation material consists of a question bank of 1000 multiple-choice questions.
 In the app, you can also see how much weightage the questions carry ( 3 points, 5 points, etc.).
 In your exam, you will get 30 questions.
 Correct answers will get you points according to the weightage of the question, and a wrong answer will lead to the same number of negative points.
 E.g., if you attempt a 5 points question and get it right, you get +5 points; if it is wrong, you get -5.
 You will pass the test if you have less than 10 negative points.
 E.g., 10 questions of 1 point each gone wrong can lead to failure in the exam, or 2 questions of 5 points each gone wrong can lead to failure in the exam.
 So be thorough with all the questions.
 If you pass, you can go ahead with your practical lessons, else prepare once more, and plan to reappear for the exam.

-Once you have passed the theory exam, you can start with practical lessons.
+You can start with practical lessons once you have passed the theory exam.
 Your school will fix appointments with you for your driving lessons.
 These sessions can be for 45 minutes or 1 1/2 hours.
 45 minutes is called eine Stunde, and 1 1/2 hours is called dopplestunde.
 The number of lessons is decided by your teacher.
 He or she has complete authority to decide how many lessons you should take.
 These lessons are expensive, and you may be tempted to request your teacher to cut them short and let you appear for the exam early, but please refrain from doing so.
 It is better to do a few extra lessons than attempt early and fail.
 Here, I would also mention that the exam session costs are high.
 For the exam day, you pay for both your teacher and the examiner.
 So, suppose you rush and appear for the exam and fail; it would mean extra cost for the additional mandatory lessons because you have failed the test, plus money lost on the exam taken and additional money to be spent for reappearing.
 My tip: For good preparation, I strongly recommend watching driving lesson videos on youtube.
 Watching the videos for a minimum of 30 minutes daily would help you understand the road rules better and make you more confident.
 It would also prepare you for what is to come.

 - Pick your license

 A day after the exam, you will receive an email stating that you have passed (Prüfungsbestätigung).
-You have to take the document attached in the email received from the authority ( TÜV/Dekra) and take it to the driving license authority (Fahrerlaubnisbehörde) and get a license.
+You must take the document attached in the email from the authority ( TÜV/Dekra), take it to the driving license authority (Fahrerlaubnisbehörde), and get a license.
 It may happen that the actual driving license card may not be immediately available.
 In that case, the licensing authority may issue a letter ( which typically has a validity of 6 months) stating that the same can be used as the authority to drive.
 Then you must carry that letter with you every time you drive (just like you would carry your license).
 Once the actual license (card) arrives at your residence, you can start using that and carry it every time you drive.

 Darmstadt residents can check the link below to pick their license: